DavidDRB/kill-team/house-rules/Pistols.md

 a couple of models and shooting fusion or neuro disruption could lead to some really insane plays against hoards and elites.
 * Tau actually gains a really cool ability on their Breachers (unplayed unit).
 Not sure if it will break the Rail rifle meta... but it would offer a pretty decent pistol to an unused unit.
 Might make Breachers playable.
+* Deathwatch Reivers become an interesting option
+* Custodes also have some pretty strong play here I think